Wonders of China

-Day 4 Beijing - Forbidden City
+Beijing - Forbidden City

 This Forbidden City is a complex of imperial palaces that were home to the Ming and Qing emperors for over 500 years, and today is one of Beijing’s most impressive sights.
 Also known as the Palace Museum, it sits at the north end of Tian’anmen Square and is the world’s largest palace complex housing numerous rare treasures and intricate architecture.
 Your included tour here will cover some of the many palaces and gates and you will note the dominance of the colour yellow in the glazed tiles for the roofs, this being the symbol of the royal family.
 After an included lunch you have free time to explore the area further, perhaps take in some shopping or relax at the hotel.

-Day 5 Beijing - Xi’an
+Beijing - Xi’an

-Day 6 Xi’an - Terracotta Warriors
+Xi’an - Terracotta Warriors

 After breakfast we join our guide for a visit to the incredible Terracotta Warriors, one of the most significant and sensational archaeological excavations of the 20th century.
 It was emperor Qin Shi Huang that commissioned the work for his mausoleum in 246 BC, and as excavation work continues in the area it is speculated that even more treasures are yet to be uncovered.
 The museum covers an enormous area, the life-size warriors, each with an individual crafted head and face, and horses arranged in battle formations being the star features.
 Altogether there are more than 7,000 pieces.
 After an included lunch we return to the city for a visit to the Big Wild Goose pagoda.
 A simple yet appealing construction and a holy place for Buddhists, the pagoda stands nearly 65 metres in height and affords panoramic views over the city for those energetic enough to climb to the top.

-Day 7 Xi’an - Nanjing
+Xi’an - Nanjing

 We transfer to the airport this morning for our flight to Nanjing, which has been one of the most important cities in China for the past two thousand years.
 This afternoon we take a tour of the city, which will include a visit to the Mausoleum of Dr Sun Yat-sen, the ‘father of the nation’ who played an important role in China’s development in the early 20th century.
 We also view the Zhonghua Gate, built in the mid 14th century during the reign of the first Emperor of the Ming Dynasty who made Nanjing the capital.
-This evening we stay at the Mandarin Garden (4T) or Jin Ling Hotel (4T+).
+This evening we stay at the Jin Ling Hotel (4.5-star).

-Day 8 Nanjing - Shanghai
+Nanjing - Shanghai

 This morning we take a bullet train, which whisks us to Shanghai in under two hours.
 Shanghai is a city that showcases the ‘new’ China more than any other; it is literally expanding by the minute and embracing a modern, fresh and innovative lifestyle.
 After an included lunch we enjoy a city tour covering the old town, the attractive Yuyuan Gardens featuring pavilions, halls, rockeries, ponds and cloisters, Nanjing Road, Shanghai’s bustling main street and The Bund.
 The Bund has been regarded as the symbol of Shanghai for hundreds of years, a waterfront road lined with buildings in Gothic, Baroque, Romanesque and Renaissance style.
-Our hotel is the Broadway Mansions (4T+) or Equatorial Hotel (4T), and this evening is yours to do as you wish, perhaps taking a stroll along the river to enjoy the sights and sounds of this historic waterfront.
+Our hotel is the Equatorial Hotel (4-star), and this evening is yours to do as you wish, perhaps taking a stroll along the river to enjoy the sights and sounds of this historic waterfront.

 A final day at leisure to rest up and relax, do some last minute shopping in any of Shanghai’s incredible malls or cross the river to the ultra-modern Pudong area with the Oriental Pearl Tower at its heart.

-Day 10 Shanghai - London
+Day 10 Shanghai - UK